Fracking in California

 In California, fracking is done mainly for oil, while in other states with recent fracking booms, like Pennsylvania and Texas, it’s used largely for natural gas.

 What is it?

 Fracking is just one phase of the process used to bring an oil or gas well into production.
 The technique is used to release oil from rocks deep underground.
 Water, mixed with sand and chemicals, is injected down the well bore at high pressure to create tiny fractures in the rock.
-California regulators don’t aggregate fracking data, but according to the oil industry, more than 2,000 wells have been fracked in the state.
+According to the oil industry, more than 2,000 wells have been fracked in the state.

 Environmental groups have called for a moratorium on fracking until the state does a comprehensive review of potential impacts on both water and air quality.
 A chief concern is the chemicals used, some of which are carcinogens, and potential contamination of groundwater.
 Fracking also uses large volumes of freshwater.
 Industry sources say it uses less freshwater in California than is used in other states and no cases of groundwater contamination have been found.